wladradchenko/wunjo.wladradchenko.ru/tests/README.md

 tests/
-  agent/check_platform.py    process handling on whichever OS runs it agent/check_chat.py        the assistant's chat, without a graphics card macos/check_abi.py         does the bundle ask macOS for too much macos/check_identity.py    is the bundle the application it claims to be macos/check_launch.py      does the bundle start
+  agent/check_platform.py    process handling on whichever OS runs it agent/check_chat.py        the assistant's chat, without a graphics card mcp/check_socket.py        can an agent outside the editor find it macos/check_abi.py         does the bundle ask macOS for too much macos/check_identity.py    is the bundle the application it claims to be macos/check_launch.py      does the bundle start, and did MLT come along
 ```

 Run any of them directly: